yty-yang/COMS20017_DATA_25-26/README.md

      - Week 14: Thursday 3pm in PHYS BLDG G42 POWELL (this lecture follows the regular 2pm Thursday lecture)
      - Week 17: Thursday 3pm in PHYS BLDG G42 POWELL (this lecture follows the regular 2pm Thursday lecture)
   - No lectures in Reading Week 18.
-+ Labs (1 hour per week, starting Jan 17th).
-To tell what group you're in, look in your Outlook calendar.
++ Labs: 1 hour per week, starting Jan 17th.
+To establish what group you're in, look in your Outlook calendar!
 You will see one of the following two slots:
   - Group 1: Fridays 1-2pm in MVB 2.11
   - Group 2: Fridays 2-3pm in MVB 2.11
 ```

 ## Lecture recordings:
-All lecture recordings eventually appear on the Re/Play system in Blackboard a few hours after the event.
+All lecture recordings eventually appear on Blackboard a few hours after the event.
 Click on Re/Play on the left menu bar on the BB course webpage to find them.

 ## Labs:

-* The labs come with exercises as Python notebook.
-A new set of exercises will be released every _TWO_ weeks.
+* The labs come with exercises as Python notebooks.
+* A new set of exercises will be released every _TWO_ weeks.
 * Material in the labs may appear in the exam.
 * The labs are the primary route for feedback on all aspects of the course, including lectures, any problem sheets and exams, not just the labs!
-* The lab exercises will be released in the /labs/ folder.
+* The lab exercises will be released in the /Labs/ folder.
+See top of this page.
 * TAs: Louis Forster <louis.forster.2022@bristol.ac.uk>; Samson Main <ib21231@bristol.ac.uk>;
 Phillip Daniel <phillip.daniel.2022@bristol.ac.uk>; Luke Edwards <luke.edwards.2022@bristol.ac.uk>;
 Dhillon Thurairatnam <en22075@bristol.ac.uk>; Archie Preston <ei22565@bristol.ac.uk>;